Coton de Tulear VS Miniature Poodle

 Frequently Asked Questions

-The Coton de Tulear lives 15–19 years while the Miniature Poodle lives 10–18 years.
-Individual lifespan depends heavily on care, genetics, and lifestyle.
+The Coton de Tulear lives 15–19 years; the Miniature Poodle lives 10–18 years.
+Similar lifespans.
+Individual lifespan depends heavily on care quality.